 If you want a healthy heart long into your golden years, you may find some benefit in taking a valerian supplement (though, of course, it's no substitute for actual medical care).

-A review of several animal studies found that valerian essential oil promoted normal blood pressure, heart rate, and blood lipid levels — which is how much fat circulates in your bloodstream.
-Cellular and lab studies in animals found that related valerian species (but not V. officinalis) helped to relax blood vessels.
+Valerian essential oil appear to promote normal blood pressure, heart rate, and blood lipid levels — which is how much fat circulates in your bloodstream.
+Related valerian species (but not V. officinalis) can relax blood vessels, and it's likely that this may also apply to the more commonly used species.

 4. Helps During Your Menstrual Cycle